 The progress of Arizona’s bioscience sector is chronicled in annual reports from the Flinn Foundation that track key developments and the latest data on performance measures like jobs, wages, research funding, and risk capital.
-Below, find the latest updates, and reports dating to 2014.
+The reports dating back to to 2014 are found below.
 Earlier reports—going back to 2003—are available on the First Decade page.

 2018 Progress ReportView/Download